HL7/case-reporting/source/pages/capstatements.md

 1. Support *json* and *xml* resource formats for all RCTC interactions.
 1. Declare a CapabilityStatement identifying the list of profiles, operations, search parameter supported.

-The RCTC Server **SHOULD**:
+The Knowledge Management Server **SHOULD**:

-1. Support clients creating and updating Subscription resource for all RCTC ValueSet and Bundle resources.
+1. Support clients creating and updating Subscription resource for the Knowledge Management PlanDefinition and all RCTC ValueSet and Bundle resources.
 1. Implement Subscription services per the FHIR specification.

 #### Conformance requirements for an RCTC Client

-The RCTC Client **SHALL**:
+The Knowledge Management Client **SHALL**:

-- Support fetching RCTC ValueSet and Bundle resources using the supported RESTful interactions and search parameters declared in the RCTC Server CapabilityStatement.
+- Support fetching the Knowledge Management PlanDefinition Bundle and RCTC ValueSet and Bundle resources using the supported RESTful interactions and search parameters declared in the Knowledge Management Server CapabilityStatement.

-The RCTC Client **SHOULD**:
+The Knowledge Management Client **SHOULD**:

-- Support creating and updating Subscription resources on the RCTC server.
+- Support creating and updating Subscription resources on the Knowledge Management server.
 - Support receiving updates to subscriptions using one or more of the methods described in the FHIR specification.